truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    To edit it, click on the name to open the **SSH Connections** configuration screen populated with the saved settings.
 {{< /expand >}}
 ## Manually Configuring an SSH Connection
-This procedure provides instructions on setting up an SSH connection to a non-TrueNAS or non-FreeNAS system.
+Follow these instructions to set up an SSH connection to a non-TrueNAS or non-FreeNAS system.
 To manually set up an SSH connection, you must copy a public encryption key from the local system to the remote system.
 A manual setup allows a secure connection without a password prompt.
 {{< expand "Manual" "v" >}}